influxdata/docs-v2/content/kapacitor/v1/working/custom_output.md

     generate any documentation for it.
 This is most useful to ignore fields that are set via property methods.
 2. `tick:property`: only added to methods.
 Informs `tickdoc` that the method is a `property method` not a `chaining method`.

 Place one of these comments on a line all by itself and `tickdoc` will find it and behave accordingly.
-Otherwise document your code normaly and `tickdoc` will do the rest.
+Otherwise document your code normally and `tickdoc` will do the rest.

 ### Contributing non output node.